ASAH-Bangkit-2023/ML/README.md

 9. Biological
 10. Cardboard

+## Model

+In this project, we explored two different Convolutional Neural Network architectures - VGG16 and MobileNetV2.

+- **VGG16**: We first implemented the VGG16 model.
+However, we only achieved a validation accuracy of 87.9%.

+- **MobileNetV2**: Switching to MobileNetV2, we were able to improve our validation accuracy significantly, achieving a score of 94%.

+The superior performance of MobileNetV2 can be attributed to its efficient architecture that uses depth-wise separable convolutions to reduce the model size and complexity, which is particularly important for mobile applications.

 ## Libraries Used

 This project utilizes several Python libraries for data handling, machine learning, and visualization: